 - Strong Family Resemblance: Used tragically.
 Billie Jo resembles her father in both looks and mannerisms but is very little like her mother.
-After her mother's death, she bemoans that she wish she could see more of her mother in herself.
+After Ma dies, Billie bemoans that she wish she could see more of her mother in herself.

-- Talent Contest: Billie enters one about halfway through the book; she wins second-place and earns two dollars.
+- Talent Contest: Billie enters one about halfway through the book; she wins third-place and earns two dollars.

 - This Is Unforgivable!: One of the main conflicts in the novel is Billie Jo refusing to forgive her father for leaving the pot of kerosene on the stove, as it lead to the chain of events ending in Ma's death.
 By the end, she has forgave him - as well as herself, for throwing the pot.

 - The Runaway: Billie runs off westward but returns back home a chapter later after meeting a man who ran away from his family.

 - Title Drop: An interesting variation, in that the Title Drop is repeated numerous times across the novel as sort of a literary leitmotif, rather than just said once or twice.

 - Tomboy: Billie Jo herself, though considering her father wanted a boy to begin with, it's not that surprising.

 - Tomboyish Name: Again, Billie Jo.